Shir Betar

+Betar Herzliya students at the grave of Yosef Trumpeldor in Tel Hai.

-Shir Betar (שיר בית"ר; in English: "The Betar Song") is a poem written by the Zionist leader Zeev Jabotinsky in Paris in 1932.
-The Shir Betar was immediately adopted as the song of the Zionist youth movement Betar.
-Through the Shir Betar, Jabotinsky made a call to all Jews to recover their self-esteem and to actively participate in the fight for the creation of a Jewish nation.
+Shir Betar (שיר בית״ר; in English: "Song of Betar") is a poem written by the Zionist leader Ze'ev Jabotinsky in Paris in 1932.
+It was immediately adopted as the anthem of the Zionist youth movement Betar.
+In the poem, Jabotinsky made a call upon Jews to reclaim their self-esteem and adopt an uncompromising spirit to actively fight for the creation of a Jewish nation.